phpseclib/phpseclib.github.io/docs/publickeys.md

 In PKCS1 the "[pre-encapsulation boundaries](https://tools.ietf.org/html/rfc1421#section-4.4)" for public and private keys is (by convention) `-----BEGIN RSA PRIVATE KEY-----` and `-----BEGIN RSA PUBLIC KEY-----`.
 In PKCS8 the pre-encapsulation boundary for a private key is (by convention) `-----BEGIN PRIVATE KEY-----`.
 If PKCS8 did discuss how to encode public keys it would no doubt use `-----BEGIN PUBLIC KEY-----` as the pre-encapsulation boundary.

-<sup style="color: red"><strong>[3]</strong></sup> The public key format conforms to [RFC4716](https://tools.ietf.org/html/rfc4716). phpseclib calls it PuTTY because puttygen is package I've seen that supports this format and because PuTTY doesn't otherwise have a public key format.
+<sup style="color: red"><strong>[3]</strong></sup> The public key format conforms to [RFC4716](https://tools.ietf.org/html/rfc4716). phpseclib calls it PuTTY because puttygen is the only package I've seen that supports this format and because PuTTY doesn't otherwise have a public key format.

 <sup style="color: red"><strong>[4]</strong></sup> Private keys conform to the format described in [PROTOCOL.key](https://cvsweb.openbsd.org/cgi-bin/cvsweb/~checkout~/src/usr.bin/ssh/PROTOCOL.key?rev=1.1) and were made the default format for OpenSSH in [the 7.8 release (2018)](https://www.openssh.com/txt/release-7.8).
 Public keys are of the same format utilized by `~/.ssh/authorized_keys` and conform to [RFC4253](https://tools.ietf.org/html/rfc4253#page-15) / [RFC5656](https://tools.ietf.org/html/rfc5656#section-3.1).